 You must attend at least 50% of the ECTS credits part of the course study plan you want to take, but may also attend curricular units/subjects of other ongoing courses.

-The learning agreement must include no more than 72 ECTS credits/academic year, and at least 18 ECTS credits and no more than 42 ECTS credits per semester.
+The learning agreement must include no more than 36 ECTS credits per semester, and at least 18 ECTS credits.

 You will only receive the Acceptance Letter after the Learning Agreement or Training Agreement (in the case of ICM Programme/Projects) is signed by all parties involved (University of Évora, home institution, and student), which must done before the mobility period begins.
 Original copies of the documents do not need to be sent for signature; scanned and electronic signatures are accepted.